enliktjioe/enliktjioe.github.io/_pages/about.md

 ---

 Hi!
 My name is Enlik Lee. 👋
-A lifelong learner who wants to improve the quality of people's lives using data and technology.
+I'm a lifelong learner who wants to improve the quality of people's lives using data and technology.
+Love traveling, spirituality, and mindfulness activities.
 Currently have big interests in the field of climate and green technology.
 Work experiences in game development, software engineering, and data engineering.
+I like to meet new people and learn from them.

-# **Latest Activities - June 2024**
+# **Latest Activities - July 2024**

+- [Why I Love Japan So Much?](https://enliktjioe.medium.com/mengapa-saya-begitu-mencintai-jepang-d34f6c21b2e6) - *writing my personal stories about latest trip to Japan, 28 April - 12 May 2024 (written in Bahasa Indonesia)*
+- [EAGxBerlin 2024](https://www.effectivealtruism.org/ea-global/events/eagxberlin-2024) - *Connect with similar people inspired by the Effective Altruism (EA) movement at the three-day conference in central Berlin.
+Network with people with similar interests or career paths, dive into problem areas and solutions, meet old and new friends.
+(13-15 Sep 2024)*

 ## Exploration - Nomad - Mindfulness